mythril-forge/homebrew-classes/cleric/knowledge/knowledge.md

 For you, its range is infinite—provided that you can see the target creature.

 During that time, you can use your action to end this effect and cast the *Suggestion* spell at 2nd-levels on the creature without expending a spell slot.
-If you can fully read the target's deepest thoughts, then the target automatically fails its saving throw against this spell.
+If you can fully read the target's deepest thoughts, then the target automatically fails its Saving Throw against this spell.

 ## Potent Spellcasting
-Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric spell.
+Starting at 8th level, you add your Wisdom Modifier to the damage you deal with any cleric spell.

 ## Visions of the Past
 Starting at 17th level, you can call up visions of the past that relate to an object you hold or your immediate surroundings.